tomtom-international/tomtom-navigation-android-examples/README.md

 # TomTom Navigation Android SDK Examples

-Hello and welcome to this application with examples showcasing the TomTom Navigation SDK and other APIs [TomTom Navigation SDK for Android](https://developer.tomtom.com/android/navigation/documentation/overview/introduction) using the version 0.3.1014
+Hello and welcome to this repository with examples showcasing the TomTom Navigation SDK and other APIs [TomTom Navigation SDK for Android](https://developer.tomtom.com/android/navigation/documentation/overview/introduction) using the version 0.3.1014

-This sample code is for the Android platform but TomTom also has a version for iOS.
+This sample code is for the Android platform but TomTom also has a version for iOS [here](https://github.com/tomtom-international/migration-tutorial-ios-sdk)

 Remember to register in our Developer Portal : https://bit.ly/38nbvLX to get access to your free API and all the documentation and examples for our SDKs You will find this tutorial as well - if you prefer to read.